syurima/booking-data-analysis/README.md

 # Data Analysis Project

 This project involves data analysis and visualization using various machine learning models.
-The data is gathered from CSV files and analyzed using Python libraries such as pandas, numpy, matplotlib, seaborn, and scikit-learn.
+The data is scraped from Booking.com and analyzed using Python libraries such as pandas, numpy, matplotlib, seaborn.
+Various machine learning models are applied to predict the price of listings based on the data.

+The project includes a Jupyter notebook with data analysis and visualization steps, as well as a Python script to gather data from Booking.com.

 ## Requirements